Jesudos/nodejs-ex/README.md

 ### Creating a project

-After logging in with `oc login` (default username/password: openshift), if you don't have a project setup all ready, go ahead and take care of that:
+After logging in with `oc login` (default username/password: openshift), if you don't have a project setup all ready, go  and take care of that:

         $ oc new-project nodejs-echo \
         --display-name="nodejs" --description="Sample Node.js app"